 We pray for Pope Francis, our Bishops and all the clergy, religious and laity May they be faithful to Christ's teaching of truth, justice and peace.
+Lord, hear us.
+Lord, hear our prayer.

 We pray for Aboriginal and Torres Strait Islander Peoples.
 That all will recognize the Creator Spirit in their culture and the cultures of all newcomers which will allow all Australians to live fully, grow strong and be proud of their heritage.
+Lord, hear us.